SHoltzen/dice/README.md

 # Installation

 First install `opam` (version 2.0 or higher) following the instructions [here](https://opam.ocaml.org/doc/Install.html).
-Then, install the following dependencies from `opam`:
+Then, run the following in your
+terminal:

 ```
 opam init   # must be performed before installing opam packages